 Pumpkin Carving Art

 Pumpkin carving has evolved into an art form.
 People hold contests to showcase their intricate and jaw-dropping designs.
-From movie characters to elaborate scenes, the creativity knows no bounds.
+From movie characters to elaborate scenes, creativity knows no bounds.

 Spookie Parades and Festivals